 Aspiring musicians who divorce thinking from feeling, severing technical control from soulful expression, will inevitably fall short.

-For instance, when some students start working on unfamiliar compositions, they first ‘get the notes’ and defer expression, thereby ingraining mechanical, unfeeling habits.
+For instance, when some students start working on unfamiliar compositions, they first mechanically “get the notes” and defer expression, thereby ingraining artless habits.
 Others run roughshod through new pieces, intoxicated with emotion but making a mess of intonation, rhythm, and everything else.

-Simply put, the primary source of sterile or ragged performance is sterile or ragged practice.
+“The primary source of sterile or ragged performance is sterile or ragged practice.”

 Merging Emotion with Precision